WoodWing/pla-articleshape-extractor/ArticleShapeExtractor/README.md

   * Fitting of article content with use of AI.

 The tool is a set of scripts to be installed in your InDesign application.
+Usage of the scripts falls under the license agreement in the separate LICENSE file.
 Refer to [here](../README.md) for an overview of the available tools.

 # Installation